Published 2023-06-06.

 Other than the comments in the source code, accessible via RubyDoc, I have not found any user-accessible documentation on Thor templates.

-However, I realized that templates use ERB syntax, after I saw error messages from erb.
-Since Thor has no defined dependencies that pertain to scriptlet support, and ERB is builtin to Ruby, ERB syntax was apparently implemented.
+However, I realized that templates use ERB syntax after I saw error messages from erb.
+Since Thor has no dependencies and ERB is built-in to Ruby, ERB syntax was apparently implemented.

 The comment